Guanabananas/Guanas-3DPrint-haven/README.md

   - Square corner velocity: $7mm/s$  - New max TBD
   - Max Accel. to Decel: $750mm/s^2$  - New max TBD

 If you have any questions hit me up on Reddit https://www.reddit.com/user/Guana-bananas!
-I have no idea how to use Github!
+Please try to use comprehensive english or swedish when writing to me.